Climate of Cyprus: Other information

 The Mediterranean climate, warm and rather dry, with rainfall mainly between November and March, favors agriculture.
 In general, the island experiences mild wet winters and dry hot summers.
 Variations in temperature and rainfall are governed by altitude and, to a lesser extent, distance from the coast.
 Hot, dry summers from mid-May to mid-September and rainy, rather changeable winters from November to mid-March are separated by short autumn and spring seasons.

 In summer the island is mainly under the influence of a shallow trough of low pressure extending from the great continental depression centred over Western Asia.
 It is a season of high temperatures with almost cloudless skies.

 In winter Cyprus is near the track of fairly frequent small depressions which cross the Mediterranean Sea from west to east between the continental anticyclone of Eurasia and the generally low pressure belt of North Africa.
 These depressions give periods of disturbed weather usually lasting for a day or so and produce most of the annual precipitation, the average rainfall from December to February being about 60% of the average annual total precipitation for the island as a whole, which is 500 mm.

 Humidity

 Relative humidity of the air is on average between 60% and 80% in winter and between 40% and 60% in summer with even lower values over inland areas around midday.
 Fog is infrequent and visibility is generally very good.
 Sunshine is abundant during the whole year and particularly from April to September when the average duration of bright sunshine exceeds 12 hours per day.

 Winds

 Winds are generally light to moderate and variable in direction.
 Strong winds may occur sometimes, but gales are infrequent over Cyprus and are mainly confined to exposed coastal areas as well as areas at high elevation.

+Carbon waste emissions

+In 2024, carbon waste emissions (excluding LULUCF and excluding emissions from forestry and land use change) rank and amount in the Cyprus island are recorded as: